boisgera/-A-beginner-s-guide-to-countable-ordinals/Ordinals and Ordinal Hierarchies.md

-What we are trying to do is start from the premise "For every first-player strategy $f$ there is a second-player strategy $g$ that defeats $f$" to the conclusion "There is a second-player strategy $g$ that defeats every first-player strategy $f"$.
+What we are trying to do is start from the premise "For every first-player strategy $f$ there is a second-player strategy $g$ that defeats $f$" to the conclusion "There is a second-player strategy $g$ that defeats every first-player strategy $f$".
 In other words, we are trying to interchange two quantifiers and obtain a $g$ that is *independent* of $f$ -- which certainly shouldn't be trivial.